Holders Germany face a 2019 final rematch with the Netherlands after March’s groups were set.

 Pot D: Denmark, Turkey, Belgium, Wales, Romania, Croatia, Ukraine

-• The winners of each qualifying round group cannnot face the runners-up from the same section, with no such protection for the third-place finishers.
+• The winners of each qualifying round group could not face the runners-up from the same section, with no such protection for the four third-place finishers.

-• On the basis of previous decisions taken by the UEFA Executive Committee and the UEFA Emergency Panel, the following countries cannot be drawn into the same group: Russia and Ukraine.
+• On the basis of previous decisions taken by the UEFA Executive Committee and the UEFA Emergency Panel, the following countries could not be drawn into the same group: Russia and Ukraine.

 • Each group comprises one team from each pot, with hosts then appointed to hold the mini-tournaments to be played by 29 March.